SBMA: A Multiple Access Scheme Combining SCMA and BIA for MU-MISO: Transceiver design of SBMA

 \subsubsection{Step 2 - BIA encoding}

-BIA encoding is applied at each tone by employing symbol extension in time domain.
-In this section we use the same supersymbol and beamforming vectors of BIA as shown in section.\ref{modelBIA}.
-Focusing at the $j$-th tone, the transmit vector after reconfigurable-antenna-based BIA can be derived as
+BIA encoding is applied at each tone by employing symbol extension in the time domain.
+This section uses the same BIA supersymbol and beamforming vectors as shown in Sect.~\ref{modelBIA}.
+Focusing on the $j$-th tone, the transmitting vector after reconfigurable-antenna-based BIA can be derived as